Department of Engineering Technology

 Grade Mode: Credit/No Credit

-Principles of 3D modeling are introduced in the preparation of drawings for manufacturing processes.
-Emphasis includes the parametric solid modeling of machine elements and geometric dimensioning and tolerancing.
+In this course, principles of 3D modeling are introduced in the preparation of drawings for manufacturing processes.
+Emphasis includes the parametric solid modeling of machine elements, geometric dimensioning, and tolerancing.
 The laboratory component involves production of engineering drawings and simulations connecting this course to computer-aided engineering.
-Prerequisite: ENGR 1313 or TECH 1311 either with a grade of "C" or better or instructor approval.
+Prerequisite: ENGR 1304 or TECH 1311 either with a grade of "C" or better.

 Grade Mode: Standard Letter